 4. Exercising May Help

 It is commonly known that exercise can be helpful for your mental health both at home and abroad.
-It has been reported that regular exercise can have a profoundly positive impact on depression, anxiety, ADHD, and more.
-It can be difficult to find the time to exercise, but you will feel better if you do.
+Reports state that regular exercise can have a profoundly positive impact on depression, anxiety, ADHD, and more.
+You may find it difficult to find the time to exercise, but you will feel better if you do.

 4. Set Realistic Goals

 Set goals that are realistic because overpromising and under-delivering can be very stressful.
 Meeting your employer’s expectations may be your priority, but don’t overextend yourself to achieve unexpected goals.
 It is always better to approach tasks and responsibilities methodically and cautiously.
-Don’t expect to be totally settled when you live overseas – it will take time.
+Don’t expect to settle down immediately when you live overseas – it will take time, so enjoy the process.

 5. Avoid Drugs and Reduce Alcohol Consumption

 Excessive alcohol intake is always dangerous.
 A few pints of beer may make you feel relaxed; however, regular alcohol consumption can harm the brain chemistry and lead to acute stress and anxiety.
 Too much drinking can lower the brain’s serotonin levels and aggravate the symptoms of depression.
 Similarly, recreational drugs can harm mental and physical health.
 If your psychiatrist has prescribed you medication to treat your mental condition, make sure you take them as directed.